 (1) The Board may, without hearing, suspend or refuse to renew any controlled substance registration issued by it if it finds that there is an imminent danger to the public health or safety which warrants this action; provided, however, that the Board promptly affords the registrant an opportunity for a hearing in accordance with M.G.L. c.
 30A, 801 CMR 1.01 and 247 CMR 10.00.

-(2) Any suspension summarily imposed by the Board shall continue in effect until the conclu-sion of the final hearing on the merits of any Order to Show Cause issued by the Board in connection with its investigation of the pharmacy, outsourcing facility, or wholesale druggist, including judicial review thereof, unless sooner dissolved by a court of competent jurisdiction, or withdrawn by the Board.
+(2) Any suspension summarily imposed by the Board shall continue in effect until the conclusion of the final hearing on the merits of any Order to Show Cause issued by the Board in connection with its investigation of the pharmacy, outsourcing facility, or wholesale druggist, including judicial review thereof, unless sooner dissolved by a court of competent jurisdiction, or withdrawn by the Board.

 (3) The procedure for summary suspension is as follows: